Indians in Korea

-A commemorative Rs.
-5.00 postage stamp on Queen Heo Hwang-ok (Princess Suriratna) was issued by India in 2019.

 Indians in Korea include the migrant diaspora from India to Korea and their locally-born descendants.
 A majority of them live in Seoul and Busan, and smaller populations live in other parts of South Korea.
 The Indian population in North Korea is negligible, consisting of embassy staff and NGO members.

 The Government of India's Ministry of External Affairs estimates the Overseas Indian population to be about 17,000 in South Korea, as of 2025.
 It is reported that 16 Indian citizens live in North Korea, although official data is hard to verify.
 During the Coronavirus pandemic, India safely evacuated its embassy staff through a special Russia-bound train.

 History of Indian migration

-Heo Hwang-ok: the Indian Princess and Queen of Korea

-According to the 11th-century legendary chronicle Samguk Yusa, Heo Hwang-ok, the consort of Suro of Geumgwan Gaya, was originally a princess of a kingdom called Ayuta.
-In the 20th century, Kim Byung-Mo, an anthropologist from Hanyang University, identified Ayuta with Ayodhya in India based on phonetic similarity.
-Several Korean lineages consider Heo Hwang-ok an ancestor, leading to Korean interest in Ayodhya and the constructing a Memorial of Heo Hwang-ok there.

-In 673 CE, a Chinese Buddhist pilgrim, Yijing, who reached India, recorded that the people of the Indian subcontinent were familiar with Korea's customs and beliefs and regarded Koreans as "worshipers of the rooster."
-This concept about Koreans was grounded in a legend of the Silla dynasty.

 Malananta: the 4th century Indian Buddhist monk in Korea

 Buddhist expansion in Asia, from Buddhist heartland in northern India (dark orange) starting 5th century BCE, to Buddhist majority realm (orange), and historical extent of Buddhism influences (yellow).
 Mahāyāna (red arrow), Theravāda (green arrow), and Tantric-Vajrayāna (blue arrow).
 The overland and maritime "Silk Roads" were interlinked and complementary, forming what scholars have called the "great circle of Buddhism".

 The two oldest extant histories of Korea, 'Samguk yusa' and 'Samguk Sagi,' record the following three monks among the first to bring the Buddhist teaching, or Dharma, to Korea in the 4th century during the Three Kingdoms period.
 These mention the following monks: Malananta (मेघानंदा, Meghananda, Melananda or cloud monk)- an Indian Buddhist monk who came via the Serindian area of southern China's Eastern Jin Dynasty.
 He was received by the King Chimnyu of Baekje in the southern Korea in 384 CE.
-King adopted Buddhism, which became the state religion.
-Other two monks who introduced Buddhism to the remaining two parts of the Three Kingdoms were Sundo - a monk from the northern Chinese state of Former Qin, who brought Buddhism to Goguryeo in northern Korea in 372 CE, and Ado, a monk who brought Buddhism to Silla in central Korea.